 Our Jewish values teach us that all people are created in the image of God.
 We extend kindness, respect, and dignity to everyone we encounter.

 Truth is central to our Jewish faith.
 We strive to be reliable and trustworthy partners, speaking with candor and always acting with integrity.

 We’re a dedicated team with varied experiences and backgrounds that have come together to make positive change in the lives of older Jewish people around the world.

-With nearly 12 years of experience in program and grant management, Joshua understands the burdens that can be put on a grantee when receiving funding from a foundation.
+With over 17 years of experience in program and grant management, Joshua understands the burdens that can be put on a grantee when receiving funding from a foundation.
 In his work as Executive Director, he is committed to reducing those burdens for grantees.
 In 2016, Joshua was selected as a New York Nonprofit Media 40 Under 40 Rising Star for his leadership and dedication to the nonprofit sector.
 Joshua received his Bachelor of Science from Yeshiva University and a J.D. from St. John’s University School of Law.
-He has received certifications from the National Association of Nonprofit Accountants and Consultants; Baruch College Executive Certificate Program; Build NYC Grassroots Fundraising Institute; and from Jewish Community Relations Council of New York’s WAAB Fellowship.
+He has received certifications from the Stanford Center on Philanthropy and Civil Society, the National Association of Nonprofit Accountants and Consultants, Baruch College Executive Certificate Program, Build NYC Grassroots Fundraising Institute, and from Jewish Community Relations Council of New York’s WAAB Fellowship.
 Outside the office, Josh enjoys high-intensity interval training, yoga, live music, travel, and volunteering.

 Director of Grants